 The Academic Standards Committee has broad discretion and can impose conditions for readmission after an academic disqualification.
-A readmitted student is automatically placed on academic probation.
-Full-time students are typically placed on academic probation for at least the following academic semester, and part-time students are usually placed on academic probation for two consecutive full academic semesters.
+A readmitted student is automatically placed on academic probation, which is typically at least the following evaluation period.
 However, probation for an extended period may be required as a condition of readmission.
 Students readmitted after academic disqualification may also be assigned to an Academic Improvement Program.